SraBeland/Test1-D/README.md

-# Electron App with Local JSON Database
+# MiniWebPlayer - Electron App with Local JSON Database

-This Electron application uses a local JSON file to store and retrieve window position and size settings.
+MiniWebPlayer is an Electron application that uses a local JSON file to store and retrieve window position and size settings.
 Each application instance is uniquely identified by a GUID, allowing multiple instances to run simultaneously without conflicts.

 ## Features